apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/configuration/configuration.md

    </details>

-4. Connect to the database and verify the modifications after the reconfiguration is completed.
+4. Connect to the database to verify whether the parameters are modified.

+   The whole searching process has a 30-second delay since it takes some time for kubelete to synchronize modifications to the volume of the pod.

    ```bash
    kbcli cluster connect mysql-cluster
    ```